What is the Democratic Consent Mechanism?

 Article 18 of the Protocol contains the democratic consent mechanism

-You can read the full text of the Windsor Framework, and Article 18, which contains the democratic consent mechanism, on the UK Government's website
+Article 18 of the Windsor Framework, which contains the democratic consent mechanism, can be read on the UK Government's website